Skip to Content

 • Defensive asylum

 The unique circumstances of your situation will determine which type of asylum proceeding you may go through.
-Find out which type of asylum process is right for you by contacting Yekrangi & Associates today and scheduling a consultation with our experienced team!
+Affirmative asylum is typically available to individuals not yet in removal proceedings, while defensive asylum is reserved for those in such proceedings.
+Understanding the nuances of each type helps in the preparation of a strong case, aligning with your specific needs and USCIS requirements.
+Find out which type of asylum process is right for you by contacting Yekrangi & Associates today and scheduling a consultation with an experienced asylum attorney in Irvine.

 The eligibility requirements for asylum in the U.S. are: